Who We Are

 Host a Milk Drive

-We always need milk powder to help families with young children and single mothers from impoverished communities.
-If you have the time why not organise a milk drive in your local community.
-Do your home work, shop around for a great price and once you have bought the milk email us at [email protected] and we will help connect your aid to mother’s in need.
+We always need milk powder to support families with young children and single mothers from impoverished communities.
+If you have the time, consider organising a milk drive in your local community:

 Become a Volunteer